timothyaya/kivy-ios-push-notification-with-onesignal/README.md

 Enable Background Modes → Check Remote notifications

-1.3 Setup App Group
-In the same section:
+1.3 Setup App Group  (not really necessary, if only use text push) In the same section:

 Add App Groups

 Add container: group.bundleid.onesignal

-1.4 Create Notification Service Extension
-Go to File > New > Target > Notification Service Extension
+1.4 Create Notification Service Extension (not really necessary, if only use text push) Go to File > New > Target > Notification Service Extension

 Set Product Name to: OneSignalNotificationServiceExtension